Purpose Business Model

 In 2018, donations to nonprofits in the United States amounted to almost $360 billion.
 That’s more money than spent on lottery tickets ($80 billion), pregnancies ($55 billion), and buying alcohol ($223 billion) combined—and what’s even more encouraging is the fact that new ways to positively support underserved youth are being implemented every year.

-Here are some of the top ways companies have prioritized giving over receiving within the corporate environment.
+Here are some top ways companies have prioritized giving over receiving within the corporate environment.

 Profit + Purpose Business Model

-Profit & purpose business (also known as cause marketing and conscious capitalism), has revolutionized how companies operate nationwide.
-This is because customers uniformly prefer to support enterprises that support a good cause, whether it is of benefit to society or the environment.
-It is rapidly spreading to become the way a company or brand increase profitability along with bettering the communities in which they share.
+Profit & purpose business (cause marketing and conscious capitalism) has revolutionized how companies operate nationwide.
+Customers uniformly prefer to support enterprises that support a good cause, whether it benefits society or the environment.
+It is rapidly spreading to become the way a company or brand increases profitability along with bettering the communities in which they share.

 This business model connects the revenue-generating facet of business with its charitable side.
-The Marandi Foundation suggest every company that has reason to call itself socially progressive feels they have an equal moral obligation to do good in tandem with pleasing their shareholders.
+The Marandi Foundation suggests every company that has reason to call itself socially progressive feels they have an equal moral obligation to do good in tandem with pleasing its shareholders.
 They are motivated to place a higher value on the philanthropic side of business operations.

 Matching Gift Programs